 Pick your battles.

 Start with research, or you’ll lose a lot of energy just thinking about where to start.
 When it is unclear what situation your users are stuck in, you audit and assess it.
-See where your user’s experience breaks and what are the frustration points that hamper their experience on an everyday basis.
+See where your user’s experience breaks and what the frustration points that hamper their experience on an everyday basis.
 Once you’re done finding why your product is under UX debt, fix a goal and establish what needs to change.

-The Dementors: Transitioning From Legacy To Modern Systems
+Beelzebub: Transitioning From Legacy To Modern Systems

 Many companies and their tech solutions (employee-facing systems, enterprise systems, dashboards, etc.) are not able to keep up with the pace of employee expectations.
 This has become a daunting issue as it adds to user frustration and efficiency gaps among team members.